• Skip to primary navigation

 Preparation

-Start by preheating the oven to 180°C (350°F).
+Start making beetroot brownies by preheating your oven to 180°C (350°F).

 Use a bit of butter to grease your baking pan, or in this case, a 10.25-inch cast iron skillet.